If you suffer from labral tear hip pain at night, you may fear that there is no option for relief. But that’s not true.

 • Seek out regular chiropractic care

 Regular appointments with a chiropractor can improve your spinal alignment and your corresponding musculoskeletal health.
 A chiropractor is an expert in the musculoskeletal system.
 As such, a chiropractor can, if he deems it likely to help, perform a hip adjustment on an injured individual to correct alignment and relieve pressure and pain.
 Chiropractors are also a good source of advice on the types of exercises (above) that will help your hip and its condition.
-Physical Therapists are another option for, basically, the same reasons.
+Physical Therapists are another option for basically the same reasons.

 That covers the long-term approach.
 In the short term, you might add a few brief stretching exercises like those found in yoga or similar activities.
-Again, consult a medical professional like a chiropractor, Juneau physical therapist, or general practitioner to guide your regimen.
+Again, consult a medical professional like a chiropractor, physical therapist, or general practitioner to guide your regimen.

 Bed and Pillow Tips with Labral Tear Hip Pain